enterprisemodules/connect/doc/nutshell.md

 my_string_array  = ['a','b','c']
 ```

-Because the underlying Ruby type system, you can mix data types in an array.
+Because underlying type system is based on Ruby, you can mix data types in an array.

 ```
 my_mixed_array = [1, 'a', 2, 'b']
 ```

-To make it easy to extend ranges, you can use a trailing `,` in arrays.
-You can  also spread the assignment over multiple lines.
+You can use a trailing `,` in arrays.
+You can  also write the assignment over multiple lines.

 ```
 array_with_trailing_comma = [